YCRC Return To Play Protocol

 - Restricted facility access;

-- Signage to remind patrons of physical distancing and hand hygiene;
+- Signage to remind patrons of physical distancing and hand hygiene; All who enter MUST pay attention to and follow signs and protocols.

 - Providing hand sanitizer throughout the facility;